 4. Learn about customer needs.
 Marcel LeBrun, CEO of Radian6, encourages companies to use Twitter to answer key questions about their customers.
 What other things (besides my product) are customers interested in?
 What are the most important subjects being talked about by people who use my product?
 Who are the key influencers?

+By learning and listening, companies have the opportunity to meet their customers at a point of need.
+Most people won’t open an email coming from a lawn-care company, but are happy to listen to a pitch right after they complain about their brown grass.
 5. Advertise an event or promotion.
 AdidasRunning promotes running events around the world, Powell’s Books lets readers know when an author is coming to Portland, and Samsung pushes cell phone deals and giveaways.
 All these companies are taking advantage of their large voice that comes with thousands of followers, brand loyalists, and industry influencers.

 6. Be creative.
 Ashton Kutcher is quickly becoming best known for his Twitter personality, thanks in part to the gauntlet he dropped at the feet of Larry King and CNN to see who could be the first with 1,000,000 followers.
 EA has taken advantage of the media hoopla to offer Ashton’s 1,000,000th follower 10 EA games, and a role in the Sims 3.
 EA’s individual titles also creatively use Twitter to engage customers.
 Battlefield Heroes, for example, holds Twitter trivia contests and gives away swag to the winners.
 Great publicity, and a model for Twitter best practices.